Royal Air Force Museum London

 About

 The Royal Air Force Museum London is a national museum that celebrates and commemorates the story of the Royal Air Force.
-We have now reopened to visitors.
 We are open daily from 10:00am and admission is free.
 Get ready for take-off and pre-book your free timed entry now by visiting our website, rafmuseum.org.
 Explore the first 100 years of the RAF, its role today and imagine its future contribution and technology.
 Discover our multi award-winning First World War in the Air Galleries, Historic Hangars and our Bomber Command Hall – offering a great day out to all our visitors.
 Our calendar of events, lectures and temporary exhibitions throughout the year enable visitors to engage further with the RAF Story.
 Our staff and volunteers are here to help you have a great time.
 We look forward to welcoming you.

-More than 3 hours
+Duration: More than 3 hours

 Suggest edits to improve what we show.